Amlyze/amltrix-data/markdown/actors.md

 - Relying on staggered deposit and withdrawal patterns to avoid triggering reporting thresholds.

 These methods help criminals evade detection by limiting visibility into their assets, posing a significant challenge for financial institutions' efforts to trace illicit proceeds.
+- [Counterfeit Currency](https://framework.amltrix.com/techniques/T0092) — Criminal actors produce and circulate counterfeit currency to generate illicit proceeds:

+- They manufacture fake banknotes or coins and introduce them via cash transactions or deposits.
+- By mixing forged bills with legitimate funds, they make detection more challenging for financial institutions.
+- [Privacy Coins](https://framework.amltrix.com/techniques/T0116) — Illicit operators knowingly leverage privacy-focused cryptocurrencies by:

+- Converting mainstream cryptocurrency proceeds into privacy coins, concealing the true origin of funds from financial institutions.
+- Rapidly cycling those funds through multiple wallet addresses or exchanges, fragmenting the transaction trail.
+- Using unlicensed or poorly regulated platforms with minimal or no KYC, bypassing institutional checks and making it difficult for financial institutions to identify suspicious flows.
+- [Domestic Bulk Cash Delivery](https://framework.amltrix.com/techniques/T0119) — Illicit operators generate and handle criminal proceeds that are transported in bulk within national borders.
+They:

+- Use large-denomination banknotes to minimize physical volume.
+- Deposit or exchange the cash in amounts designed to stay below reporting thresholds.

+By operating domestically rather than across international boundaries, they reduce scrutiny and facilitate easier integration of illicit funds into the financial system.
+- [Commodity-based Trade Transactions](https://framework.amltrix.com/techniques/T0125) — Criminals orchestrate these transactions by manipulating invoices, undervaluing or overvaluing shipments, and rerouting deliveries across multiple jurisdictions.
+They exploit free trade zones and unrelated third-party payments to obscure illicit funds, undermining financial institutions' trade finance checks.
+- [Bank Infrastructure Manipulation](https://framework.amltrix.com/techniques/T0132) — They exploit unpatched vulnerabilities or procedural weaknesses within the bank’s systems to launder illicit funds.
+They may:

+- Bribe or collude with insiders to override AML controls.
+- Manipulate transaction or payment data to conceal sanctioned beneficiaries.
+- Leverage flawed system configurations to move large sums undetected.
 - [Front Company](https://framework.amltrix.com/techniques/T0014) — Illicit operators establish or control front companies to co-mingle criminal proceeds with legitimate revenue streams, often by:

 - Setting up credible business ventures with normal commercial activity, thereby masking illegal funds as ordinary income.
 - Generating falsified invoices or overstated sales to obscure the ultimate source of the money.

 These practices make it harder for financial institutions to detect suspicious transactions or identify beneficial owners, especially when multi-jurisdictional structures are employed to further complicate due diligence efforts.
+- [Remote Deposit Capture](https://framework.amltrix.com/techniques/T0117) — Illicit operators take advantage of remote deposit capture by:

+- Depositing physically altered or stolen checks from remote locations, evading face-to-face scrutiny.
+- Submitting the same or near-identical checks into multiple accounts in rapid succession.

+This enables them to introduce illicit funds, then quickly withdraw or transfer proceeds once cleared, creating additional hurdles for financial institutions attempting to detect fraudulent or high-risk deposits.
 - [Real Estate-based Methods](https://framework.amltrix.com/techniques/T0010) — Illicit operators (the criminals themselves) conduct money laundering through real estate by:
 - Injecting criminal proceeds into property purchases or mortgage payments.
 - Executing property flips at artificially high or low prices to legitimize equity gains.